 I was the lead designer on Family Dollar’s first coupon-focused iOS and Android app.
-My role included facilitating discovery sessions, interaction design, and even a few customer interviews.
+My role included facilitating discovery sessions, interaction design, visual design, and even a few customer interviews.
 Also on the team: an information architect, two engineers, one project manager, one business analyst.
 An IT and marketing team represented Family Dollar.

 Problems to Solve

-- How do we help a non-technical, smartphone novice group of people understand this product?
+- Help a non-technical, smartphone-novice group of people understand this product

-- How can we use gamification to make the app more enjoyable?
+- Use gamification to make the app more enjoyable

-- How can we increase sales and trips to the store?
+- Increase sales and trips to the store

 Working closely with the information architect, we tested numerous prototypes in-store.
-Our goal here was to ensure we built the right product, and the knowledge we gained from these sessions was invaluable.
+Our goal here was to ensure we built the right product—the knowledge we gained from these user testing sessions was invaluable.

 - Met yearly download goal in one month